-Since 2016, NTNU have been collaborating with diverse team of artists, scientists, researchers, designers and architects working on tools related to the concepts of multi-use playspaces2, place by design and immersive narrative experiences.
-We have implemented all these concepts in public spaces in Trondheim and on a EU project called +CityxChange3.
+Since 2016, NTNU have been collaborating with diverse team of artists, scientists, researchers, designers and architects working on tools related to the concepts of multi-use playspaces, place by design and immersive narrative experiences.
+We have implemented all these concepts in public spaces in Trondheim and on an EU project called +CityxChange.
 We have also examined several local intervention sites in connection to the use of tools for engaging communities and have successfully co-created installations and interventions using art, science, and technology.

 As a Work Package 3 (WP3) team lead, we selected three use case studies (CS2, CS3 and CS9) that will validate the playbook.
-We also examined the transactions, activities, potential players and of the Case Studies so we can decide on the appropriate tools to adopt or use.
-We revisited the lessons we learned from our previous experiences in the co-creation process and in our implementations of Multiuse Playspaces, Place by Design and Immersive Narrative Experiences to provide a new dimension in solving challenges in stakeholder engagements applied in a water-oriented world.
-Selected tools from our best practices were adopted and tested through internal workshops with our diverse team of artists, scientists, researchers, designers and architects at our Sense-IT4 Lab at NTNU.
 We use a Human-centred design thinking in our formulation of tools and methodologies in the current Playbook.
-The result of our case study co-creation process will impact the final outcome and legacy of the D3.3 ULTIMATE Playbook.
+We examined the transactions, activities, potential players and of the case studies so we can decide on the appropriate tools to adopt or use.
+We revisited the lessons we learned from our previous experiences in the co-creation process and in our implementations of multiuse playspaces, place by design and immersive narrative experiences to provide a new dimension in solving challenges in stakeholder engagements applied in a water-oriented world.
+Selected tools from our best practices were adopted and tested through internal workshops with our diverse team of artists, scientists, researchers, designers, and architects at our Sense-IT Lab at NTNU.